greenglobal/ppsloop/README.md

 #### start()

 Start rendering.
-Use this to manual handle the rendering process, for example based on scrollTop:
+Use this to manually handle rendering process.

-For example, just render when user scroll to the point of 250px above widget:
+For example, we just want to render when user scroll to 250px above widget area:

 ```
 $(window).scroll(function() {